unoplatform/uno/doc/articles/get-started-next-steps.md

 #### Book - Getting Started with the Uno Platform and WinUI 3: Hands-On Building of Cross-Platform Desktop, Mobile, and Web Applications That Can Run Anywhere (Apress, Paid)

-[Getting Started with the Uno Platform and WinUI 3: Hands-On Building of Cross-Platform Desktop, Mobile, and Web Applications That Can Run Anywhere](https://www.amazon.com/Getting-Started-Platform-WinUI-Hands-ebook/dp/B0BGZCD32H?ref_=ast_author_mpb) book by Skye Hoffeling is written for the developer who has zero experience building apps with Xamarin, UWP, WinUI, or the Uno Platform.
+[Getting Started with the Uno Platform and WinUI 3: Hands-On Building of Cross-Platform Desktop, Mobile, and Web Applications That Can Run Anywhere](https://www.amazon.com/Getting-Started-Platform-WinUI-Hands-ebook/dp/B0BGZCD32H?ref_=ast_author_mpb) book by Skye Hoefling is written for the developer who has zero experience building apps with Xamarin, UWP, WinUI, or the Uno Platform.
 This book deconstructs those complex concepts into tangible building blocks so that productivity gains are immediately recognized.

 #### Raspberry Pi Applications with Uno Platform (Free)